AstroCB/AssumeZero-Bot/README.md

 > physics help

-If you wish to use the bot's canonical instance, you can message it [here](https://www.facebook.com/assumezero.bot.3).
-Otherwise, you can [set up your own instance](#setup).
+If this feature set interests you, I encourage you to [set up your own instance](#setup) and customize its functionality (trigger word, account name and propic, etc.) to your liking for use in your own chats.

 ## Basic Commands
 As a rule of thumb, the bot is capable of doing everything that a human user can do on the desktop version of Messenger.
 This includes messaging the chat, adding and removing users, and modifying user nicknames.
 Let's take a look: